 1. Take a Breath

 Breathwork can be a surprisingly effective and simple way to calm your nerves.
 Plus, you can do it anywhere, especially with a breathwork app.
-(We like Breathwrk.)When we take a slow, deep breaths, we signal to our parasympathetic nervous system (rather than the American Journal of Pharmaceutical Education “Physiology of the Autonomic Nervous System” View Source , which controls fight-or-flight responses) to calm down and Physiology & Behavior “A sigh following sustained attention and mental stress: effects on respiratory variability” View Source .
+(We like Breathwrk.)When we take a slow, deep breaths, we signal to our parasympathetic nervous system (rather than the sympathetic system American Journal of Pharmaceutical Education “Physiology of the Autonomic Nervous System” View Source , which controls fight-or-flight responses) to calm down and restore our emotional and mental state Physiology & Behavior “A sigh following sustained attention and mental stress: effects on respiratory variability” View Source .
 It can also help let go of stress and anxiety.

 2. Get Cold